-- 1. Explain what scheduling involves and the nature of scheduling. - 2.
-Understand the use of Gantt charts and assignment method for loading jobs in work centres. - 3.
-Discuss what sequencing involves and the use of priority rules. - 4.
-Solve simple problems on scheduling and sequencing.
+- explain what scheduling involves and the nature of scheduling - mention the use of Gantt charts and assignment method for loading jobs in work centres - discuss what sequencing involves and the use of priority rules - solve simple problems on scheduling and sequencing.

-Scheduling refers to establishing the timing of the use of equipment, facilities and human activities in an organization, that is, it deals with the timing of operations.
-Scheduling occurs in every organization, regardless of the nature of its operation.
-For example, manufacturing organizations, hospitals, colleges, airlines e.t.c. schedule their activities to achieve greater efficiency.
+Scheduling refers to establishing the timing of the use of equipment, facilities and human activities in an organisation, that is, it deals with the timing of operations.
+Scheduling occurs in every organisation, regardless of the nature of its operation.
+For example, manufacturing organisations, hospitals, colleges, airlines, etc. schedule their activities to achieve greater efficiency.
 Effective Scheduling helps companies to use assets more efficiently, which leads to cost savings and increase in productivity.
 The flexibility in operation provides faster delivery and therefore, better customer service.
-In general, the objectives of scheduling are to achieve trade-offs among conflicting goals, which include efficient utilization of staff, equipment and facilities and minimization of customer waiting tune, inventories and process times (Adebayo et al, 2006).
+In general, the objectives of scheduling are to achieve trade-offs among conflicting goals, which include efficient utilisation of staff, equipment and facilities and minimisation of customer waiting tune, inventories and process times (Adebayo, et al. 2006).